svm-suite/svm-suite.github.io/README.md

 )
 ```

 The above example inputs s-expression of two elements, and outputs them in swapped position.
-Let's declare this example as saved in a file `swap.svm` to reuse it in the following section.
+To reuse it in the following section, let's declare this example as saved in a file `swap.svm`.

 ### 4.6. modularity

 Defining computing streams may become very complex.
 To tackle this problem, each *compute-stateful.svm* service may scatter its code in many files and directories.
-We can then invoke such files by declaring them in `IMPORT` sections:
+We can then invoke such files by previously declaring them in `IMPORT` sections:

 ```
 (